Sunburn Remedies to Soothe Scorched Skin

-When you’re left with a scorchingly painful sunburn after an SPF slip-up, reverse the damage with skin-healing tips from a top dermatologist
+When you’re left with a scorchingly painful sunburn after an SPF slip-up, reverse the damage with skin-healing tips from a top dermatologist.

 Maybe you fell asleep on a blanket while soaking in that vitamin D, or maybe you spent a little too much time in the waves without reapplying SPF.
 Any way you slice it, it's not uncommon to step inside after hours in the sun to find yourself with burnin' red skin.
 (Related: The Best Face and Body Sunscreens for 2019)

 Your mission: Halt the inflammation.
-"You want to do everything you can to stop the inflammatory cascade that a sunburn causes," says Engelman.
+"You want to do everything you can to stop the inflammatory cascade that a sunburn causes," says Dr. Engelman.
 Right after a burn, she says, you should be popping NSAIDs like ibuprofen, using cool compresses to soothe and remove heat from skin, and pumping antioxidants into your system.

 Aloe vera is a proven anti-inflammatory, used widely as a treatment for burns.
 According to the American Academy of Dermatology, a lotion with aloe in it is your best bet.
 This will prevent major peeling and soothe red, itchy skin.
-Just avoid any formulations with petroleum, benzocaine, or lidocaine, which are ingredients that trap heat in the skin and further irritate the burn.
+(See: 5 Soothing Products to Help Treat Sunburn)

 There are also some key foods you can incorporate to help your body heal up.
 Try drinking polyphenol-rich green tea to protect skin from further sun damage and improve skin quality, or nosh on salmon, nut butters, and canola oil—one study showed that consuming omega-3s may reduce UV-related cancer risk.

 Let's say you were out a long time in that sunshine—thanks, Fourth of July festivities!—and your skin is absolutely aching.
 Call your derm stat.
-Engelman says you can get LED light treatments, which will help boost skin repair and soothe the burn.
-In addition, your derm may be able to prescribe you something for the discomfort.
-"Mild cortisone creams twice daily can help, as well as my favorite: Biafine burn cream," she says.
-"It's amazing, but you usually need a prescription."
+Dr. Engelman says you can get LED light treatments, which will help boost skin repair and soothe the burn.
+In addition, your derm may be able to prescribe you something for the discomfort, she says.
+"Mild cortisone creams twice daily can help, as well as my favorite: Biafine burn cream.
+It's amazing." she says.